WordPress LMS Hosting: Selecting The Right Platform to Unlock Learning

 Most other LMS options don’t have this ability, as they are locked into their specific platforms.
 If you decide to change the focus of the site in the future or want to add a feature not included by your standalone LMS, you’re out of luck!
 You’ll have to start from scratch on a different platform.

-Variety of LMS Plugins
+Variety of Best WordPress LMS Plugins

 WordPress has dozens of different plugins specifically aimed at creating a LMS site.
 These include WordPress, Tutor LMS, LearnDash, Sensei, Lifter LMS, and many more.
 Each of these products has its own strengths and weaknesses, features, and other things that make it unique.